uidaholib/main-web-redesign_draft/content/special-collections/latah-historic-map-fellowship.md

 {:.text-center}
 {% include feature/button.html color="info" text="Submit an Application" link="https://forms.office.com/pages/responsepage.aspx?id=Y2u8fpJXGUqyCwS4JgSIUxaSEHQ0MBFJmCa2EIVFmhNUOUJVTTExWTNVOEZFQUJISUNYSEFRUUtZTS4u" %}

-**Applications are due Monday, August 7th** by midnight and a decision will be announced within two weeks of the deadline.
+**Applications are due** by midnight and a decision will be announced within two weeks of the deadline.

 ---